Remote monitoring of a power meter using a Netbiter EC350

 Once the wiring was complete, I logged into the Argos profile and added the Modbus registers as parameters in a template.
 The information needed for adding these registers is found in the power meter’s manual.
 By using a template, I could install more units and export/import the same template to other various common applications.
 Eliminating redundant work, and making commissioning easier.

-Since the Netbiter EC350 acts as a Modbus Master in this network, I needed to add the power meter as a slave device onto the Netbiter EC350 under the configuration tab.
+Since the Netbiter EC350 acts as a Modbus Controller in this network, I needed to add the power meter as a device onto the Netbiter EC350 under the configuration tab.
 In this step, I also specified that the template needs to be allocated to this device.

 Now that the device was added, I checked the communication settings (baud rate, parity, etc) and made sure they corresponded to the default of the manual and that the system parameters could be customised to what I need for my network.